Chapter 1.3 Installation¶

 To move back to Selecting your keyboard layout press the Back button.
 To advance to the setting up users press the Next button.

 The user setup section creates a user profile, consisting of typing your name into the What is your name? field.
 Next type your username in the What name do you want to use to log in?.
 Put what you want your hostname of your computer to be in the what is the name of this computer? field.
 The last thing you need to enter is your password in the Choose a password to keep your account safe.
 Enter your password twice to make sure you have not mistyped it.
+If a name can actually be used as a username or hostname a green checkmark will appear to the right of it if you cannot a red x will appear.
 Pressing the Next button will give you a summary screen, showing you the settings before the install begins.
 Once you have checked the summary click the Install button to begin the installation.

 After pressing the Install button a dialog will pop up to confirm installation.
 To actually install press the Install now button.
 To not start installing and go back press the Go back button.

 The Lubuntu installer provides some useful information while the installer is running.
 On the bottom of the window is a progress bar.
+On the right end of the progress bar is the percentage of the installation complete.
 Once Lubuntu is installed you have a checkbox Reboot now after your Lubuntu is installed and is now finished.
+There is a slideshow while you install and to move to the next slide left click and to move to the previous slide right click.

 Trying to use nonlinux filesystems such as NTFS or FAT as your root filesystem will result in a broken system.